chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

   <em>Once again, latest workout is at the top.
 Since taking these screenshots I've still progressed, but more slowly. </em>
 </figure>

 It took me four months to go from nothing to 3 sets of 5 reps of 150 lb with 180 seconds rest at about a 2 second down, 2 second up pace, and then another seven months to up that to 160 lbs.
 That's not great progress.
-However, given that I never stopped playing volleyball two-three times a week, and only proceeded to get stronger, jump higher (for another post), and get better at my sport.
-Win win in my book.
+However, given that I never stopped playing volleyball two-three times a week, and only proceeded to get stronger, jump higher (for another post), and get better at my sport, it's a win-win in my book.

 I took another VISA-P at the beginning of August too: